thatvineyard/arduino-led-cluster/README.md

  - Sending out commands to its units

 Each **unit** is a Arduino Nano and a RGB LED with appropriate resistors powered by a 9v battery.
 It is responsible for three things:
- - Recieve serial commands from the previous Arduino
+ - Recieve serial commands from the previous unit (or controller)
  - Parse the commands
- - Transmit the command to the next Arduino
+ - Transmit the command to the next unit

 ### Commands and Macros